-- Wash your hands often with soap and for at least 20 seconds, especially after you have been in a public place, or after you have a cold, coughing, or sneezing.
+- Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after you have a cold, coughing, or sneezing.

-- If soap and are not available, use a hand sanitizer that contains at least 60% alcohol.
+- If soap and water are not available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they become dry.